colleenkwilson/Me/README.md

 ## Other "Stuff"
 * I'm a Myers Briggs ENTJ
 * Im a former studderer...sometimes I still get tounge-tied when I get scared, excited, nervous, or emotional
 * I grew up fairly shy.
 To break myself of that habit I went to college knowing no one.
 And then studied aboard in a country that I barely spoke the language.
-They were two of the best decisions of my life.
+Those were two of the best decisions of my life.